The Influence of Human-inspired Agentic Sophistication in LLM-driven Strategic Reasoners

-The group-specific regression analysis in Table~\ref{tab:regression_combined_with_rho} supports our earlier observations.
-Despite the sparsity of zero-guessing behaviour, we find that Reasoner agents ($R$) align significantly better with expert zero-guess rates.
-For distributional similarity (Wasserstein distance), most factors have no significant effect; the exception is the LLM model choice, which exhibits a significant effect for experts and a near-significant trend for students ($p = 0.07$), with opposite signs across the two groups.
+Table~\ref{tab:regression_combined_with_rho} summarises regression coefficients and Spearman correlations for sophistication factors across three behavioural metrics.
+The results support earlier observations.
+Despite the sparsity of zero-guessing behaviour, we find that $R$ agents align significantly better with expert zero-guess rates.
+For distributional similarity (Wasserstein distance), most factors show no significant effect, with the notable exception of LLM choice, which strongly affects experts and shows a trend for students ($p=0.07$).
 Agent type and LLM model have a strong and consistent influence on $k$-level approximation for both cohorts: more complex reasoning agents using the smaller LLM (Haiku) achieve lower error.
 In contrast, contextual ($C$) and instruction complexity ($M$) have only minor and non-significant effects for students, while for experts, increased complexity correlates with higher $k$-level error.
-Finally, the Spearman $\rho$ correlation analysis reveals a significant but modest association between overall sophistication and $k$-level error: positive for students, suggesting over-complexity harms alignment, and negative for experts, indicating modest improvements.
-No monotonic trends emerge for the other two metrics.
+Finally, the Spearman $\rho$ correlation analysis reveals a significant but modest correlation between overall sophistication and $k$-level error: positive for students, suggesting over-complexity harms alignment, and negative for experts, indicating modest improvements.
+No monotonic trends emerge for distributional similarity or equilibrium play.